hoprnet/hoprd-operator/README.md

 A Kubernetes operator built on top of [kube-rs](https://github.com/clux/kube-rs) project to handle `hoprd` nodes

+## Usage

+Bear in mind that in order for the wallet to be registered correctly, the wallet has to have:
+- Developer NFT
+- mHOPR
+- xDAI

 ## Development

 1. Use `kubectl apply -f hoprds.hoprnet.org.yaml` to create the CustomResourceDefinition inside Kubernetes.